 We also issued a warrant to SVB to purchase 21,739 Series A-3 convertible preferred units at a purchase price of \$1.38 per unit, which became exercisable for 21,739 shares of Series A-3 convertible preferred stock at a purchase price of \$1.38 per share in connection with the Reorganization.
 The SVB warrant is exercisable immediately and expires on August 10, 2025.
 Following the completion of this offering, the warrant will be exercisable for shares of our common stock.

 Cash Flows

-The following table provides information regarding our cash flows for the years ended December 31, 2016 and 2017 (in thousands):
+The following table provides information regarding our cash flows for the years ended December 31, 2016 and 2017 and for the three months ended March 31, 2017 and 2018 (in thousands):